VikKol/HandyTranslator/README.md

 # HandyTranslator
 Handy translator written in Rust.
-Learning new language.
+Learning new programming language.